-Another notable event of the time of Lord Curzon was some fiscal reforms introduced were
+Another notable event of the time of Lord Curzon was the introduction of some fiscal reforms.
+They were:-

 - a.
 The smuggling between the states was completely banned and severe punishment was announced by the state. - b.
 Steps were taken by Lord Curzon to establish free trade in the country. - c.
 A commission appointed at the Indian office in 1898 had recommended that the British sovereign be made legal tender in India at the value of fifteen rupees and Curzon passed an act in 1899 to that effect.